jefflai108/ASSERT/README.md

 |       200-i-vectors         |     0.322       |    12.52       |       0.121     |       4.12     |

 ## Download Pretrained Model Weights
 We included the pretrained model weights.
-We also do not plan to release the pretrained models for Mean-Std ResNets.
+We do not plan to release the pretrained models for Mean-Std ResNets.

 *   **SENet34**:
     `./pretrained/pa/senet34` and `./pretrained/la/senet34`